• Skip to content

 Family meals are great times for you to do this.
 You can model healthy eating by making sure your family meals have plenty of vegetables, plus a wide variety of foods from the other main food groups.

 If you help your toddler develop healthy eating habits like enjoying vegetables and eating breakfast, it sets up healthy habits for life.
-This is important as your child gets older and wants to try foods that their friends (and children on advertisements) are eating.
+This is important as your child gets older and wants to try foods that their friends (and the kids on advertisements) are eating.

 Toddler not eating?
 Try not to worry about what your toddler eats – or doesn’t eat! – in one meal or even in a day.
 Children’s appetites go up and down all the time.
 If you look at what your toddler eats over a week or more, you’ll probably see they’re eating what they need.
 If you’re worried about your child’s eating habits, talk to your GP, your child and family health nurse or a dietitian.

 Family meals can help if you have a fussy eater in the family.
-Watching parents and older siblings eating different kinds of healthy foods at family meals can encourage your toddler to try different foods too.
+Watching you and their older siblings eating different kinds of healthy foods at family meals can encourage your toddler to try different foods too.

-If you get your toddler involved in planning and cooking healthy family meals, they’re likely to feel involved and proud of what they’ve done.
-This makes them more likely to eat what you’ve prepared together.
+Also, if you get your toddler involved in planning and cooking healthy family meals, it can help them learn about food.
+They’re likely to feel proud of what they’ve made and might appreciate the food more.
+This means they might be more likely to eat what you’ve prepared together.

 If mealtimes are an enjoyable part of your daily routine, when the family chats around the table, your child will look forward to meals, enjoy being there and find eating a happy and relaxing experience too.